 American automobile manufacturers have been releasing amazing muscle cars over the past few years and appear to be experiencing a resurgence of sorts.
-Cars such as the Dodge Hellcat, Camaro Z28, Corvette z06 and others appear to be winning the horsepower wars with very powerful cars that represent tremendous value when looking at horsepower per dollar.
+Cars such as the Dodge Hellcat, Chevrolet Camaro Z28, Corvette z06 and others appear to be winning the horsepower wars with very powerful cars that represent tremendous value when looking at horsepower per dollar.

 American vehicles and auto manufacturers are mentioned many times in the record books for their accomplishments.
 One of the most distinguished measures has to do with records about production.
 While an American vehicle holds the number two spot for the highest production numbers in the World, who is on the list for the top selling American cars in history?

-Without further ado, here is the list:
+Without further ado, here is a list of the all time best-selling cars and trucks in America:

 Ford F-Series Pickup Truck (1949-Present)